qarmin/czkawka/instructions/Compilation.md

 FFmpeg is not included here because it is not needed to build - it is dynamically loaded.

+Webp and heif pixbuf are needed to show preview of image files with this extensions.

 Support for heif images is optional and require to install libheif library.